dappcamp/dappcamp-warriors/README.md

 # DappCamp Warriors

-This repo contains a step by step walkthrough towards a production-ready dApp that combines an NFT collection, an ERC20 token, and DeFi.
+This repo contains a step by step walkthrough towards a fully fledged dApp that combines an NFT collection, an ERC20 token, and DeFi.

 ## Repo structure